2012 Acura TSX Interior

 Other than tight seating for adults and confusing climate, audio and navigation controls, reviewers have few complaints about the 2012 Acura TSX’s interior.
-Materials quality is great, and the TSX offers a solid list of standard and optional features that shoppers at this price point are looking for.
+Materials' quality is great, and the TSX offers a solid list of standard and optional features.

 - "Inside, the cabin is comfortable and inviting, with leather all around." -- AutoWeek